LED Starry Sky Effect: Complete Guide to Creation

 How to build a LED starry sky

 Have you ever dreamed of falling asleep under a blanket of stars, right in your bedroom?
-Creating an LED starry sky at home isn't just a design trend: it's a rewarding DIY project that completely transforms the atmosphere of a room.
+Do you always think: how to make a starry sky on the ceiling??
+Creating an LED starry sky at home is not just a design trend: it's a satisfying DIY project that completely transforms the atmosphere of a room.

-In this comprehensive technical guide, we'll walk you through how to install our LED Starry Sky Kits on drywall, step by step.
-From drilling to wiring, here's everything you need to know for a professional result.
+In this comprehensive technical guide, we will explain step-by-step how to install our LED Starry Sky Kits on plasterboard.
+From drilling to electrical wiring, here's everything you need to know for a professional result.

 Phase 1: Design and Required Materials

-A common mistake is to start randomly drilling holes in the ceiling.
+A common mistake is to start drilling holes in the ceiling at random.
 Stop.
-A successful starry sky starts with paper.
-First, you need to decide on the density of the stars.
+A successful starry sky starts on paper.
+First of all, you need to decide the density of the stars.

 How many LEDs do you need?

-There is no hard and fast rule, but for a realistic effect we recommend around 6-10 light points per square metre .
+There is no fixed rule, but for a realistic effect, we recommend approximately 6-10 light points per square meter.

 💡 Recommended reading:

-If you're unsure of the exact number or want to see room-by-room calculation diagrams, read our practical guide to calculating light points .
+If you are unsure about the precise number or want to see room-by-room calculation schemes, read our practical guide to calculating light points.

 To work safely and quickly, make sure you have:

-• The LED Kit: Includes the mini spots (cold, blue or mixed light), the polarized cable and the power supply.
+• The LED Kit: Includes mini spots (cool white, blue, or mixed light), polarized cable, and power supply.

-• Drill and 13mm Bit: Essential.
-Oniroview spotlights are calibrated for a precise 13mm hole.
-Do not use 10mm or 15mm bits or the spotlights will not fit.
+• Drill and 13mm bit: Essential.
+Oniroview spotlights are calibrated for an exact 13mm hole.
+Do not use 10mm or 15mm bits, or the spotlights will not fit.

-• Wiring Accessory Kit: Clamps, cable ties, and extra wire.
+• Wiring Accessory Kit: Cap connectors, cable ties, and extra cables.
 We highly recommend our Wiring Accessory Kit for a clean job.

-• Plasterboard panel: Preferably accessible from the back (or inspectable false ceiling).
+• Plasterboard Panel: Preferably accessible from the back (or an inspectable false ceiling).

-Drywall Note: Working on drywall requires attention to the metal studs.
+Note on Plasterboard: Working on plasterboard requires attention to metal studs.

-🚧 COMING SOON: "If you'd like to learn more about the specific techniques for drilling and managing metal profiles, check out our in-depth article for installers."
-(We'll link Article #4 here.)
+🚧 COMING SOON: "If you want to delve deeper into the technical specifications for drilling and managing metal profiles, consult our in-depth guide for installers."
+(We will link Article #4 here)

 Phase 2: Layout and Drilling

-Draw the locations for the LEDs on the drywall (with a light pencil).
-You can create real constellations (like Ursa Major) or a random pattern.
+Draw the points where the LEDs will go on the plasterboard (with a light pencil).
+You can create real constellations (like the Big Dipper) or a random pattern.

 Pro Tip: Avoid perfect geometric grids.
-Natural stars are chaotic.
+Stars in nature are chaotic.
 Vary the distances between points for a natural effect.

 Drilling the holes

 Use the 13mm drill bit.
-Drill carefully so as not to tear the plasterboard paper.
-Once the holes are drilled, insert the push-in spotlights: the side tabs will hold them firmly in place.
+Drill gently to avoid tearing the plasterboard paper.
+Once the holes are made, insert the spotlights by pressure: the side wings will hold them firmly in place.

 An example of the final effect after drilling and installation.

-This is where many people get scared, but the Oniroview system is designed to be simple.
-The spotlights must be connected in PARALLEL .
+This is where many get scared, but the Oniroview system is designed to be simple.
+The spotlights must be connected in PARALLEL.

 1. Each spotlight has two wires: Red (+) and Black (-).

-2. Create a “main line” with the red and black wire provided in the kit that runs across the entire ceiling.
+2. Create a "main line" with the red and black cable provided in the kit that runs along the entire ceiling.

 3. Lightly strip the main line at each spotlight.

-4. Connect all the RED wires from the spotlights to the RED wire from the main line.
+4. Connect all RED wires of the spotlights to the RED cable of the main line.

-5. Connect all the BLACK wires from the spotlights to the BLACK wire from the main line.
+5. Connect all BLACK wires of the spotlights to the BLACK cable of the main line.

-6. Use caps or clamps to isolate each splice.
+6. Use caps or connectors to insulate each joint.

-Never reverse the polarity!
-If you connect red to black, the LEDs won't light up (and you could damage them).
+Never reverse the poles!
+If you connect red to black, the LEDs will not light up (and you could damage them).

-Also, remember that you are working with 12V on the spotlights, but the power supply must be connected to the 220V of your house: always disconnect the main power before connecting the power supply to the mains!
+Also, remember that you are working with 12V on the spotlights, but the power supply needs to be connected to the 220V mains: always disconnect the main power before connecting the power supply to the grid!

-🚧 COMING SOON: "Are you installing the starry sky in your bathroom or shower?
-Read the specific IP44/IP65 standards for water safety here."
-(We'll link to Article #3 here.)
+🚧 COMING SOON: "Are you installing the starry sky in the bathroom or shower?
+Read here the specific IP44/IP65 regulations for safety with water."
+(We will link Article #3 here)

 Now connect the beginning of your "main line" to the power supply included in the kit (12V output).

-A fixed starry sky is beautiful, but a "breathing" one is magical.
-You can insert a dimmer between the power supply and the spotlights.
+A fixed starry sky is beautiful, but one that "breathes" is magical.
+You can insert a Dimmer between the power supply and the spotlights.

-• Basic Solution: Use our 503 box dimmer with physical button.
+• Basic Solution: Use our 503 box Dimmer with a physical button.

 • Smart Solution: Want to say "Alexa, turn on the stars"?
-Choose the voice assistant-compatible Smart Wi-Fi Dimmer .
+Choose the Smart Wi-Fi Dimmer compatible with voice assistants.

 Common Problems and Solutions

-• No LED lights up: Check that the power supply is receiving 220V and that the output polarity (+/-) is correct.
+• No LEDs light up: Check that the power supply is receiving 220V power and that the output polarity (+/-) is correct.

-• Some LEDs are off: Check the terminals of those individual spotlights, probably a cable is not making good contact.
+• Some LEDs are off: Check the connectors of those individual spotlights; a cable probably isn't making good contact.

-• The LEDs are flickering: The power supply may be overloaded (too many LEDs) or the dimmer is not compatible.
+• LEDs flicker: The power supply might be overloaded (too many LEDs) or the dimmer is incompatible.

 "Something went wrong?
-Check out our troubleshooting guide to resolve buzzing and malfunctions."
-(We'll link to Article #6 here.)
+Consult our troubleshooting guide to resolve buzzing and malfunctions."
+(We will link Article #6 here)

-Making a DIY starry sky is much cheaper than you think than calling a specialized drywall contractor.
+Creating a DIY starry sky is much cheaper than you think compared to calling a specialized plasterboard installer.

-"Find a detailed cost analysis for DIY vs. professional stargazing here."
-(We'll link to Article #7 here.)
+"Find a detailed cost analysis for a DIY vs professional starry sky here."
+(We will link Article #7 here)

 Conclusion

-Building a starry sky requires some patience when wiring, but the end result will amaze everyone who enters the room.
-Using quality components like Oniroview kits ensures the durability and safety of your project.
+Building a starry sky requires some patience with wiring, but the final result will amaze anyone who enters the room.
+By using quality components like Oniroview kits, you ensure durability and safety for your project.

-Choose the LED Starry Sky Kit that's right for your room here
+Choose the LED Starry Sky Kit suitable for your room here

 Leave a comment